AmandaB2023/p4-test/README.md

 ## Future Improvments

-*   Make improvements to the contact form.
+*   Make improvements to the contact form to make it more aestertically pleasing.
 *   Add a search box to allow uses to seach for certain blog posts which intrest them.
 *   Improve my use of Github Project Management as I found it difficent to get used to using although it was quite benefical.
+*   When a user bookins a free trial sent an email conforming this.

 ## Credits